ixofoundation/genesis/impacthub-2/README.md

 The riskiest thing a validator can do is discover that they made a mistake and repeat the upgrade procedure again during the network startup.
 If you discover a mistake in the process, the best thing to do is wait for the network to start before correcting it.
-If the network is halted and you have started with a different genesis file than the expected one, seek advice from an IXO developer before resetting your validator.
+If the network is halted and you have started with a different genesis file than the expected one, seek advice from an ixo developer before resetting your validator.

 ## Recovery